 The Splitting Process

 In order to turn leather into different products, it must be of the right thickness.
-For example, leather gloves and wallets require thin leather.
-Bags and saddles on the other hand require something thicker.
+Leather gloves and wallets require thin leather, while bags and saddles require something thicker.
 This is why there is a need to split leather.
-It also makes leather easier to work with.
-Splitting is the "longitudinal cutting" of the leather into thinner layers.
-When leather is split, its different layers also have different characteristics and quality.
-A diagram of a leather's cross-section will help you identify the different layers and their names.
-They are full-grain leather, top-grain, and genuine leather to name a few.
+Splitting is the "longitudinal cutting" of the leather into thinner layers, and each layer has different characteristics and quality.
+The layers are full-grain leather, top-grain, and genuine leather, to name a few.
+Furthermore, if you want an even more refined or thinner leather, you can do so by shaving.

 The Retanning Phase

-Congratulations, the hide has been tanned successfully.
 At this phase, you may consider the tanned hide as usable material.
-You might be wondering why we have a retaining phase when we just finished tanning.
-The purpose of retanning is to refine the leather.
-After the first tanning session, there are still more tangible qualities on the leather that we can influence.
+The purpose of retanning is to refine the leather, as there are still tangible qualities that can be influenced after the first tanning session.
 Qualities such as color, softness, flexibility, pliability, and density can still be manipulated.
+For efficiency's sake, retanning is done in sequence inside a rotating drum that washes and dries the leather in between steps.

 Appearance Alteration